 ROSS Index Methodology

 The Runa Open Source Startup (ROSS) Index collects data on all repos with 1,000+ GitHub stars.
-We publish the fastest-growing open-source startups that are affiliated with these repos on a quarterly or annual basis.
+We publish the top trending open-source startups that are affiliated with these repos on a quarterly or annual basis.
 The purpose of this index is to highlight new, trending open-source startups, using a simple and transparent base.

 Why do we only use GitHub star growth?